robotman.com.au

 eBay?

-Before you run with any of my recommended sellers I would check on eBay first.
+Before you run with any of my recommended sellers I would check on eBay.com.au, first.
 But remember, sometimes eBay sellers can be unreliable.
 Check their rating and feedback before purchasing.
 Also, occasionally items on eBay are factory seconds.
 I once bought a set of Lego Boost from eBay at a much better price than from a store, but two smaller pieces were missing.
 It didn't really matter, to me but it's something to think about.

 eBay is where I sometimes buy spare parts and batteries.
 I've also found some good kits and spare parts on Facebook Marketplace, Amazon and Gumtree.